IJSComplexMatter/dtmm/doc/autoapi/dtmm/data/index.rst

 .. function:: director2order(data, out)

-   Converts director data to order parameter (length of the director)
+   Converts director data to order parameter (square root of the length of the director)

 .. function:: director2angles(data, out)